Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami is 6-4 against the spread and 6-4 overall in its past 10 games.
+- Miami is 6-4 against the spread and 5-5 overall over its last 10 contests.

-- Four of the Heat's last 10 outings have hit the over.
+- Four of the Heat's past 10 contests have hit the over.

 - The Heat's 109.5 points per game are just three fewer points than the 112.5 the Nuggets allow.